Genevieve Chua

-Genevieve Chua (Chinese: 蔡艾芳) (born 1984, Singapore) is a painter who works primarily through abstraction.
+Genevieve Chua (Chinese: 蔡艾芳; born 1984, in Singapore) is a painter who works primarily through abstraction.
 Chua employs a method of working that unfurls and reveals the painter's process through diagram, palimpsest, syntax, and the glitch.
 While notions of nature and wilderness persist across several works, the form taken by her exhibitions – image, text or object – is mediated through painting.

 Chua studied at Royal College of Art in London, where she graduated in 2018.

 Residencies

 Chua has participated in numerous residences locally and abroad.

 In 2011, she was selected for the BMW Young Asian Artist Series III at STPI - Creative Workshop & Gallery and the Late Fall Residency at The Banff Centre.
 She was also a resident at the GCC Creative Residency Programme at the Gyeonggi Creation Centre in Gyeonggi-do, South Korea and The Art Incubator at the Centre for Creative Communications in Shizuoka, Japan.